ohwens/ReadMeCreator/README.md

   7. [Contirbute](#contribute)
   8. [Questions](#questions)
 ## Description:
-This application is desgined to create a ReadMe markdown based upon user input so that future projects can have simple and reproducalbe ReadMe(s).
+This application is designed to give the user specific questions to answer so that a usable README is generated at the end.
 ## Installation:
-Clone the repo, NPM Init, NPM install, node index.js
+simply clone the repo, npm init, npm install, node index.js
 ## Usage:
-Its pretty simple, run 'node index.js' then fill out the prompts
+start the app by running node index.js, then follow the prompts
 ## Credits:
-Lots of Google Fu
+lots of google fu
 ## Licenses:
 1. Your Badge: ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 2. Your Badge link: <a href = "https://opensource.org/licenses/MIT">License Link</a>
 3. Your Badge Readme: <a href = "https://gist.github.com/ckib16/8732561535ed766cd6b8">MIT Guide</a>
 ## Features:
-node.js, javascript, npm package inquirer
+node.js, npm package inquirer
 ## Contribute:
-no collaboration is requested at this time
+no other contributers requested at this time
 ## Questions:
 1. Please click the link for Github: <a href = "https://github.com/undefined">My Github Site</a>
-2. Please click the link for my Website: <a href = "n/a">My Website</a>
+2. Please click the link for my Website: <a href = "https://drive.google.com/file/d/1dCAIWDmrFrac-PH80lEHCQxV0Nllinlt/view">Link to Demo Video</a>
 3. Email: rtowens11@gmail.com